 IBT was granted Orphan Drug Designation by the FDA for Lactobacillus reuteri for the prevention of NEC in premature infants in 2013 and by the European Commission in 2015.
-IBT also received Rare Pediatric Disease Designation from the FDA for IBP-9414 in 2016, meaning that IBT may be awarded a priority review voucher following market approval.
+IBT also received Rare Pediatric Disease Designation from the FDA for IBP-9414 in 2016.